tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/network/network-security-rules.md

 ms.service: virtual-network
 ms.topic: reference
 ms.devlang: rest
-author: georgewallace
+author: anavinahar
-ms.author: gwallace
+ms.author: annahar
-ms.manager: timlt
+ms.manager: narayan
 ---
 # Network Security Rules
 Network security rules define a pattern of traffic to be enabled or denied.
 Network security rules are contained within a Network Security Group (NSG).
 NSGs can be applied at the subnet or NIC level.